SherryS997/titanic-ds-nnFromScratch/README.md

-# titanic-ds-nnFromScratch
+# Titanic Dataset(NN from Scratch in Python)
-The famous Kaggle competition dataset used to build Neural Networks from scratch in Python
+The famous Kaggle competition dataset used to build Neural Networks from scratch in Python.